-So, you buy the house.
-Then, the shit hits the fan, you lose your job, a recession hits, interest rates go up.
-But wait, over the last couple of years you’ve been adding to your credit card debt, bought a car and maybe you were hoping to remortgage and put all that debt on your mortgage.
-The only problem is you have no equity or you don’t make enough to pay the bill.
-You my friend are what they call in the business “maxed out and screwed”.
+So, they buy the house.
+Then, the shit hits the fan, they lose their job, a recession hits, interest rates go up.
+But wait, over the last couple of years they’ve been adding to their credit card debt, bought a car and maybe they were hoping to remortgage and put all that debt on their mortgage.
+The only problem is they have no equity or they don’t make enough to pay the bill.
+They are what they call in the business “maxed out and screwed”.

-You can’t afford the new payments and it turns out you’re not the only one.
-You try to sell your house, but no one wants to pay the asking price.
-Even if you got what you paid for, by the time you add in all the fees and the interest you paid, you’d still be behind.
+They can’t afford the new payments and it turns out they’re not the only one.
+They try to sell their house, but no one wants to pay the asking price.
+Even if they got what they paid for it, by the time they add in all the fees and the interest they paid, they’d still be behind.

-You lose.
+They lose.
 The realtor and the banker wins.
-After all, you made a bunch of payments already and now they can sell that same house for $100,000.00 to someone and start the ball rolling all over again.
+After all, they made a bunch of payments already and now they can sell that same house for $100,000.00 to someone and start the ball rolling all over again.

-Isn’t crazy that people will spend more time picking a movie to watch on Netflix, that they will think through the long term consequences of buying a house.
+Isn’t it crazy that people will spend more time picking a movie to watch on Netflix, than they will think through the long term consequences of buying a house.

 If we just stopped for a moment and thought about our future selves and the costs associated with the decisions we are making today and how they will affect us in five, ten, fifteen years from now, we’d most likely look back on our choices and be happy we did what we did.
 Our future selves would be grateful.

 I remember when we first started looking for a house to buy.
 At the time the banker said we could afford a mortgage of $250,000.00 (because our in-laws cosigned) at the time that would have been monthly payments of about $1200 a month.
 I was bringing in $1500 a month.